erikscarrion/nba_standings/readme.md

 In your project folder start a scrapy project with an appropriate name.
 This will create a number of files and subdirectories in your project folder.
 One of those subdirectories is the spiders folder where this spider will live.
 The spiders folder will be located 2 levels down from your project folder: your path should look something like this ```project-name/project-name/spiders```.

 ## Step 1: Import packages
-As with any script, we'll import the packages/libraries we need for the script to run.
-Here, we're using scrapy, os, datetime, requests, and pandas.
+The script starts by importing the packages/libraries it needs to run.
+Here, we're using scrapy, os, datetime, requests, sqlite3 and pandas.

 ## Step 2: Define global variables
 We need to define our current directory, the name of the file we're writing, and the absolute path of the file.